JohnTitor/JohnTitor/README.md

 Currently my life is _unstable_ as I cannot work as much as I'd like due to the mental condition/disorder, so your help is definitely helpful to continue my FLOSS journey.

+But the donation isn't the only way to support me.
+You can use/star the projects that I'm involved in, follow my GitHub account, and do various things related to my contributions.
+It will motivate me in my future contributions.

 </div></details>